Ann-Anahit/p5-advanced-frontend/README.md

 ### Website Structure

- I decided to take a straightforward approach and create a website similar to Walkthrough Moments.
-However, instead of focusing on sharing images, my site will engage users through events and activities.
+I chose a straightforward approach to design my website, drawing inspiration from Walkthrough Moments.
+However, instead of centering around sharing images, my platform focuses on engaging users through events and activities.
- I also added a messaging tool to the platform, but unfortunately, it currently only functions in the backend.
-It doesn't yet work properly on the frontend.
+The admin has the ability to manage categories for posts via the backend, with each category including a name and an image.
+Additionally, I introduced an event feature to the platform, offering distinct functionality compared to regular posts.
+Users can create events by providing details such as the event start time, duration, location, title, description, and an accompanying image.
+This added tool enhances interactivity and user engagement on the site.

 ### Wireframes